scrtlabs/SecretNetwork/docs/developing-secret-contracts.md

 # Debugging

-# Building sApps with SecretJS
+# Building secret apps with SecretJS

+A Secret App, or a SApp, is is a DApp with computational and data privacy.
+A Secret App is usually comprised of the following components:

+- A Secret Contract deployed on the Secret Network
+- A frontend app built with a JavaScript framework (E.g. ReactJS, VueJS, AngularJS, etc.)
+- The frontend app connects to the Secret Network using SecretJS,
+- SecretJS interacts with a REST API exposed by nodes in the Secret Network.
+The REST API/HTTPS server is commonly refered to as LCD Server (Light Client Daemon :shrug:).
+Usually by connecting SecretJS with a wallet, the wallet handles the interactions with the LCD server.

 ## Wallet integration

-Still not there.
+Still not implemented in wallets.
 Can implement a local wallet but this will probably won't be needed anymore after 2020.

 # Differences from CosmWasm